 Students are expected to have word processing and IT skills to allow them to fully engage in the unit through Canvas and to complete their assessment.
 This includes basic word processing skills, engagement in Canvas activities, posting messages, uploading video and audio files, uploading assignments, and using the library catalogue and library databases.
 Students should ensure they have access to a computer and a safe workspace to complete the online activities.

 The required text is available as an e-book via the UC Library.
 Supplementary texts are available for loan from the Hanoi University Library.

 Work placement, internships or practicums

 This unit involves professional placement and therefore, additional student responsibilities are required in addition to those described in section 6.
 Workplace learning requires strict adherence to professional practice principles and ethics.
-Client/patient confidentiality must always be maintained (refer policies Teachers' Code of Professional Practice (or equivalent) and Student Conduct Rules), including for assessment items such as reports or essays.
+School student and staff confidentiality must always be maintained (refer policies Teachers' Code of Professional Practice (or equivalent) and Student Conduct Rules), including for assessment items such as reports or essays.
 This applies to staff and patrons of any outside agency where an internship or other WIL activity is taking place.

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact ServiceDesk@canberra.edu.au if they have any issues accessing their university email account.